tchx84/Gameeky/docs/basics/en/index.md

 ## The launcher

-The launcher serves as Gameeky's starting point.
+The launcher serves as the Gameeky starting point.
 It provides an easy way to manage thematic packs installed as addons and projects located under the `~/gameeky` directory.
 The manager supports all the basic management operations:

 * Create new thematic packs and project from scratch.
 * Edit existing projects.